 Budgeting For Solo Travel in South America

 Traveling solo can get expensive depending on your style of travel.
-While South America is much cheaper than Europe, Australia, and the U.S., it is slightly more expensive than most places I went to in South East Asia and Central America.
+While South America is much cheaper than Europe, Australia, and the U.S., it is generally more expensive than South East Asia and Central America.
 If you live backpacker life to the fullest, you can expect to be able to get by on about $20 a day or less, not including any money towards activities or any intercity transportation.
 Here’s what you can expect to spend your money on in South America.

-Food in South America is amazing and it is cheap.
-Peru had some of the best food I’ve ever had.
+Food in South America varies wildly.
+In some countries, it is amazing and cheap.
+In others, it is horrid, but thankfully, still cheap.
+Peru had some of the best food I’ve ever had and is renowned as a gastronomical capital of the world.
 I could get three-course meals for as cheap as $1.50 in local markets.
 This was true for Peru, Ecuador, Colombia, and Bolivia.
-I spent most of my time in Chile, Argentina, and Brazil in large cities where it was a bit more expensive.
+I spent most of my time in Chile, Argentina, and Brazil in larger cities where it was a bit more expensive.
+In the Patagonia region of Chile and Argentina, whew.
+Let’s not go there.
 Thankfully, when you’re traveling solo, no one can tell you when or where to eat.
 Making friends is great and all, but I still resent them for that time I had to spend $16 on a small pizza in Cartagena.